 A vocal pop hit copyrighted in 1944 and titled “Someone’s in the Kitchen with Dinah” first changed the setting from house to kitchen and surrounded the chorus with many newly penned verses.
 The new words were by Johnny Lange, and the music by Arny Freeman.

-The new “Dinah” pop song was played by the King Cole Trio and Johny Mercer among others, and was recorded by Ray Charles in the late 50s.
+The new “Dinah” pop song was played by the King Cole Trio and Johny Mercer among others, and was recorded by Ray Charles as late as 1959.
 This suggests, though doesn’t prove, that the two songs had yet to be combined in 1944.

-The music to which we currently hear the Dinah chorus (the 1950 Songs to Grow On version) is from a third 19th century source, “Goodnight, Ladies” (1847/1867).
+The music to which we currently hear the Dinah chorus (the 1950 Songs to Grow On version) is from a third 19th century source, “Goodnight, Ladies” (1867 with a previous name and lyrics in 1847).
 Though “Goodnight, Ladies” was written for the minstrel stage by one of the first titans of blackface minstrelsy, E.P Christy, the original lyrics have no racial element.

-The tune of “Goodnight, Ladies” was not used in the 1944 pop number, but it would have been familiar to any folk musicologist with an interest in children’s music.
+The tune of “Goodnight, Ladies” was not used in the 1944 pop number, which suggests it had yet to be connected to those lyrics, but it would have been familiar to any folk musicologist with an interest in children’s music.

-This new song cut out the opening verse section of the 1915 version (which over time had a number of variations including objectionable ones) and the objectionable second verse section from the Princeton “Levee Song”.
+This new song cut out the opening verse section of the 1915 version (which over time had a number of variations including objectionable ones) and the objectionable second verse section from the 1894 Princeton “Levee Song”.
 It instead ends with the “Dinah” chorus from a recent pop song set to the music of “Goodnight Ladies”.
 This may, or may not have been with the intent of sanitizing the song, particularly as the offensive second verse section had fallen from use decades before.
+But the result is that none of the current musical sections were ever set to racist lyrics.

 The Dinah chorus as it exists now isn’t offensive.
 There is nothing inherently racist about a Black man playing the banjo, an instrument descended from African instruments.
-The song those words were first published as part of was for use in a racist skit about a drunk man coming home to a cheating spouse, but the words themselves may have been picked up from elsewhere.
+A variation of those words was first published as part of a racist skit about a drunk man coming home to a cheating spouse, but the words themselves may have been picked up from elsewhere.

 By 1915 there was already a progressive folk song movement, particularly around children’s songs.
 That is how, only 20 years after publication, it had already found its way into a children’s song book with the offensive verse removed.
 It isn’t clear that children singing the “Levee Song”, even by the 1920s, would have assumed the railroad workers were black (as they were in the 1894 version).